How Does California FAIR Plan Insurance Work?

 Coverage also applies to fences, detached garages and other structures on your property.

-Ordinance or law
+Ordinance or Law

 Pays for the cost to repair or replace the dwelling to comply with building codes and zoning laws following a covered loss.

-Pays to replace damaged items at today's cost and not its actual cash value.
+Similar to dwelling replacement cost, it pays to replace damaged items at today’s cost and not its actual cash value.

-Plants, shrubs and trees
+Plants, Shrubs and Trees

 Extends coverage to some of your landscaping plantlife.